Ace the Interview = Find a Job !

 About the Author:

-Gillian Lana is an experienced International Interview Coach and works with some of the top Private Universities in the world, coaching graduates to find employment.
-She also works individually via Skype with people from all over the world, so if you’d like to have some help and positive support to launch your career, get in touch:
+Gillian Lana is an experienced International Career and Interview Coach and works with some of the top Private Universities in the world, coaching graduates to find employment.
+She also works individually online with people from all over the world, so if you’d like to have some help and positive support to launch your career, get in touch:

 info@gillianlana.com